ChunxiaoIanLi/CDCL-proof-structural-analysis/README.md

 # On the Hierarchical Community Structure of Practical SAT Formulas
 This repository contains the parameter computation and instance generation tools used in our paper: "On the Hierarchical Community Structure of Practical SAT formulas".

+## correlation
+This directory contains scripts and data for performing our HCS-based classification and regression experiments.

 ## param-computation
 This directory contains scripts for computing miscellaenous non-HCS-based parameters.